amaragain/NotesManagement/README.md

 Port "**3000**" must be free.

+The database details must be entered in the "**./config/config.json**" file

-You can also change port, database details, token-secrets, etc in the "**.env**" file.
+You can also change port, token-secrets, etc in the "**.env**" file.

 Use the below script to install all required packages via Node Package Manager.